-From the relative market dominance of Energy Supply versus Energy Performance Contracting projects and the greater spread in different consumption sectors, the theses is drawn, that marketable product innovations are easier if they are based on the ESC model.
+From the relative market dominance of Energy Supply versus Energy Performance Contracting projects and the greater spread in different consumption sectors, the theses can be drawn, that marketable product innovations are easier if they are based on the ESC model.

-Since ESC projects are usually limited to the supply of useful energy in the power station, sizable consequences on the saving potentials achievable through current Energy Contracting models can be derived, as shown in the next chapter.
+Since ESC projects are usually limited to the supply of useful energy, sizable consequences on the saving potentials achievable through current Energy Contracting models can be derived, as shown in the next chapter.